elsampsa/valkka-live/docs/modules.rst

 Yolo Object Detection
 ---------------------

+LibValkka is framework agnostic, so you can use *any* deep-learning framework with libValkka and valkka-live.

+However, for demonstration and proof-of-concept purposes, we provide an independent deep-learning "framework", which based on pjreddie's original darknet and yolo.

 Once you have installed and tested `our Darknet python bindings <https://github.com/elsampsa/darknet-python>`_, the Yolo 3 object detector will appear in the Machine Vision plug-in menu.

 Several Yolo versions are provided: